TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 responses (e.g., 301, 403, 404) due to network conditions, repository evolution,
 permission changes, or platform behavior.

-All such outcomes are treated as benign access attempts for logging and observability purposes, since the access was explicitly initiated by the account.
-Routing semantics depend solely on artifact addressability and access attempts, not on retrieval success, response codes, or response contents.
+All such outcomes are treated as access attempts for logging and observability purposes, since the access was explicitly initiated by the account.
+Routing depend solely on access attempts, not on retrieval success, response codes, or response contents.

-## Receiver Access Mechanism
+## Access Mechanisms
 The sender is modeled as interacting with artifacts through legitimate, write-capable interfaces consistent with normal collaborator behavior.